concordgrape/skyroth/posts/difficulty-with-creating-ai-agents.md

 ## Background

-During the creation of Verbuu.com, I mainly focused on building the site around common words spoken in a specific language.
+During the creation of Verbuu, I mainly focused on building the site around common words spoken in a specific language.
 However, during the past couple months, I've been working on implementing AI to communicate with users and help them understand the language they're trying to learn.

 ### The Initial Problem with AI APIs